yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 - Hide row when ... options: Never, Always(Disable), Zero balance, Positive balance, Negative balance, non zero balance
 - Row separator: optionally put horizontal lines above / below rows to separate sections

 ** NOTE: When rows can be hidden, they may not display on the Summary screen widget.
+Click on the widget to config:
-         - Click on the widget to launch the config screen
+         - In the row selector:
-         - In the row selector, rows prefixed with a '*' and colored red have a hide flag configured...
+           ... rows prefixed with a '*' / colored red are always hidden (disabled) ... rows prefixed with a '~' / colored red might be hidden depending on the calculated balance

 - AutoSum:
   - You can turn AutoSum ON/OFF: When on,  AutoSum recursively totals the selected account and all its sub-accounts